NiklasGustafsson/azure-go-samples/storage/blobs/blobs02/README.md

 sample and won't repeat any of the comments on code that is duplicated here.
 Rather than coming up with a random container and blob name, we will fix the container name and take the blob name from the command line.

-Invoking the sample looks like this:
+Invoking the sample looks like this (after you call 'go install' to have the binary created, of course):

 ```
     bin/blob02 image-file-path blob-name.jpg